littlecodedragon/linkding-sync/README.md

 - Skips archived bookmarks so only your active list is synced
 - Manual "Sync now" button and status view in the options page

+## Credits & Licensing

+- Original linkding extension: Sascha Ißbrücker
+- Logos adapted from the linkding project assets

+This project is released under the MIT License (see `LICENSE.txt`).

 ## Configuration

 1. Open the extension options (click the toolbar button or use your browser's